sagemath/trac_to_gh/Issue 9788.md

-# Issue 9788: Add support for degree bounds of Groebner bases
+# Issue 9788: Add support for degree bounds of Groebner bases using M2

 archive/issues_009788.json:
 ```json